ptorpis/val_model/README.md

 ```
 deactivate
 ```
-## Dependencies
+## Dependencies (manual setup only)
 Ensure you have Python installed and install the required dependencies using the provided `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```
 ## Configuration
-To use this script, you must obtain an API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key).
-Once you have the key, create a configuration file `config/config.json` and paste your API key inside:
+Once you have the key, go to the file `config/config.json` and paste your API key inside:
 ```json
 {
     "api_key": "INSERT YOUR KEY HERE"